-Researchers respect the dignity and protect the welfare of participants in research and are aware of federal and state laws and regulations and professional standards governing the conduct of research.
+Researchers respect the dignity and welfare of participants in research and are aware of federal and state laws and regulations and professional standards governing the conduct of research.

-- 6.1 SAFEGUARDS: Researchers are responsible for making careful examinations of ethical acceptability in planning studies.
-To the extent that services to research participants may be compromised by participation in research, researchers seek the ethical advice of qualified professionals not directly involved in the research and observe safeguards to protect the rights of research participants. - 6.2 DIMINISHED CONSENT WHEN RECEIVING SERVICES: Researchers requesting participants' involvement in research inform them of all aspects of the research that might reasonably be expected to influence willingness to participate.
-Researchers are especially sensitive to the possibility of diminished consent when participants are also receiving clinical services, have impairments which limit understanding and/or communication, or when participants are children. - 6.3 DUAL RELATIONSHIPS WITH RESEARCH PARTICIPANTS: Researchers respect participants' freedom to decline participation in or to withdraw from a research study at any time.
+- 11.1 SAFEGUARDS: Researchers are responsible for making careful examinations of ethical acceptability in planning studies.
+To the extent that services to research participants may be compromised by participation in research, researchers seek the ethical advice of qualified professionals not directly involved in the research and observe safeguards to protect the rights of research participants. - 11.2 CLIENT/PATIENT PARTICIPATION IN RESEARCH: Researchers requesting participants' involvement in research inform them of all aspects of the research that might reasonably be expected to influence willingness to participate.
+Researchers are especially sensitive to the possibility of diminished consent when participants are also receiving clinical services, have impairments which limit understanding and/or communication, or when participants are children.

+11.3 RESEARCH PARTICIPANTS: Researchers respect participants' freedom to decline participation in or to withdraw from a research study at any time.
 This obligation requires special thought and consideration when researchers or other members of the research team are in positions of authority or influence over participants.
-Marriage and family therapists, therefore, make every effort to avoid dual relationships with research participants that could impair professional judgment or increase the risk of exploitation. - 6.4 CONFIDENTIALITY: Information obtained about a research participant during the course of a research project is confidential unless there is an authorization previously obtained in writing.
+Marriage and family therapists, therefore, make every effort to avoid dual/multiple relationships with research participants that could impair professional judgment or increase the risk of exploitation. - 11.4 CONFIDENTIALITY: Information obtained about a research participant during the course of a research project is confidential unless there is an authorization previously obtained in writing.
 When the possibility exists that others, including family members, may obtain access to such information, this possibility, together with the plan for protecting confidentiality, is explained.
+11.5 RESEARCH FINDINGS: Marriage and family therapists take reasonable steps to prevent the distortion or misuse of their clinical and research findings.